Bartzi/one-model-to-reconstruct-them-all/README.md

 - `-b`, `--bounds`: from which factor to which factor interpolation shall happen.
 - `--generate`: Do not use the encoder of the autoencoder model, but rather only the decoder and examine the results.

+## Using our Pre-Trained Models

+We also supply pre-trained models for some of our experiments (we do not have the technical capabilities to share all at the same time).
+You can find all models [here](https://bartzi.de/one_model_to_reconstruct_them_all).
+If you want to have the model for a specific experiment, please feel free to open an issue and ask for the model.

+## Seeing the Logs of our Train Runs

+You can inspect the logs and hyperparameters of all of our train runs, by visiting [Weights and Biases](https://wandb.ai/hpi/One%20Model%20to%20Generate%20them%20All).

 ## Redoing Image2Stylegan Experiments

 Will be added soon!